amanocha/promotion_candidate_cache/README.md

 ### Data Setup

 All data must be stored in tmpfs to eliminate page cache effects.
 We have provided a script to automate the process of downloading the data and setting it up accordingly.
-First, the home directory (where this workflow code is located) needs to be configured.
-Edit line 3 in `setup.sh` to specify the full path of where this file is located:

-    HOME_DIR=/home/aninda/promotion_candidate_cache # EDIT THIS VALUE (WORKFLOW DIRECTORY)

 To configure the tmpfs data to be pinned on a NUMA node other than node 0, edit line 4 in `setup.sh`:

     NUMA_NODE=0 # EDIT THIS VALUE (NUMA NODE)